peruvianidol/mikeaparicio.com/_src/posts/2022-12-12-design-system-advice.md

 Find the people in the company who are doing that work and offer to help, even if they're not on your team.
 Not only is it a great opportunity to expand your skills and influence, but as other people doing the work move on, you'll become the de facto go-to person for whatever you're interested in.

 In short, **don't let your employer define your role**.
-Find opporunities to work on what you're interested in and make yourself indespensible for that thing.
+Find opportunities to work on what you're interested in and make yourself indispensable for that thing.

 ## Adopt a service mentality